Enotria: The Last Song: Development

 Enotria: The Last Song is developed by Jyamma Games, an independent studio based in Milan, Italy.
 The game aims to bring a Mediterranean flair to the soulslike genre, drawing inspiration from Italian culture rather than the medieval and Gothic influences typically seen in similar titles.
 The game was announced in 2022 and underwent multiple beta tests before its final release in September 2024.
 The developers focused on refining combat mechanics, world design, and performance optimization.
 For the game's release in Asia, Jyamma Games announced that they were working with Sega for a 2024 release.

 The game's story draws from Italian theatrical traditions and mythology, with characters and settings reminiscent of commedia dell'arte.
 Enotria is filled with references to folklore, masks, and staged performances.

 Release

-Enotria: The Last Song launched on September 16, 2024, for Microsoft Windows and PlayStation 5.
+Enotria: The Last Song launched on September 16, 2024, for PlayStation 5 and Windows.
 An Xbox version was planned but faced indefinite delays due to issues between Jyamma Games and Microsoft, causing frustration among fans.
-The game was eventually released on Xbox Series X|S on December 12, 2024.
+The game was eventually released on Xbox Series X/S on December 12, 2024.